I Wanna Be with You (album): Singles

-In the United Kingdom, where So Real was not released, "Candy" was marketed as a release from I Wanna Be with You.
-The single peaked at number six on the UK Singles Chart.
+In the United Kingdom and Australia, where the So Real album was not released, "Candy" was marketed as the first single from I Wanna Be with You.
+The single peaked at number six on the UK Singles Chart and spent 14 weeks on the chart.
+In Australia, the single spent 18 weeks on the ARIA charts, peaked at number two, and was certified Platinum.